aubreypwd/zsh-plugin-comment/README.md

 # `comment`

-Add comments to files and folders on macOS.
+Function to add comments to files and folders on macOS.

 ## Usage